East Aurora High School: Tomcats nickname

 Through the 1920s, the East High teams did not have an official mascot or nickname.
 The teams were often referred to as the “Red and Blacks", “East Warriors” or simply “East High”.
 But by 1934, the high school yearbook referred to the football team as the “Tomcats”.
 By 1945, all the high school teams had adopted the name.

 An article in the September 30, 1931, East High Auroran hints that the name was in honor of legendary varsity football coach Glen Thompson, who was known more often as “Tommy”.

 Thompson had come to East Aurora High School in 1925, and proceeded to resurrect the football team.
 He was a successful basketball and track coach, and his football teams regularly won conference championships.

 For decades, the high school teams have been known as the Tomcats and nearly all the East Aurora middle and elementary schools use some sort of cat for their logo and nickname.

 Academics

 There are Honors and Advanced Placement classes offered in one or more of the following subjects: foreign language, math, science, language arts, social studies and fine arts.

 According to the 2012 Illinois State report card, East Aurora had an average composite ACT score of 16.6 and graduated 60.1 percent of its senior class.
 The average class size is 22.8 students.
-East Aurora has not made Adequate Yearly Progress on the Prairie State Achievements Examination, a state test part of the No Child Left Behind Act.
+East Aurora has not made Adequate Yearly Progress on the Prairie State Achievement Examination, a state test part of the No Child Left Behind Act.

 The staff is 178 teachers, of whom 60 percent hold an advanced degree.
 Approximately 250 semester courses by eight major departments are taught at East Aurora.